aleks-azen/p2pool-grs-setupguide/README.md

 	cd p2pool-grs
     pip install -r requirements.txt

-### Compile the Groestlcoin hash module
+### Compile the Groestlcoin hash module (OPTIONAL)

-#### This tends to be the most annoying part so I've included a precomipled module for windows with this project.
+####  This tends to be the most annoying part so I've included a precomipled module for windows with this project. -- I've merged the module into the core repo requirements.txt so this is optional now

-	Download groestlcoin_hash.pyd from this repository and place it inside your PYTHONDIR/lib/site-packages (usually C:/python27/lib/site-packages) directory and you can skip this step

 You will need to compile the groestlhash module.
 On Windows you will need to install MinGW.